aflores255/DragonNFTCollection/README.md

-# 🎨 DragonNFTCollection
+# 🎨 ERC-721 DragonNFTCollection

 ## 📌 **Description**
-The **DragonNFTCollection** is a Solidity-based smart contract for an ERC-721 NFT collection.
-It allows users to mint unique NFTs until the maximum supply is reached (only one per wallet).
-The contract is built using **OpenZeppelin** for security and standard compliance and tested with **Foundry**.

-You can see an example of the deployed contract here: https://arbiscan.io/address/0xaffc28fd8dbdfbd17e6d47a98aa2b7a73ae39c33
+**DragonNFTCollection** is a feature-rich and secure NFT smart contract developed in Solidity using the **Foundry** framework.
+It enables the creation of a fully compliant **ERC-721** collection with a fixed total supply, structured metadata URIs, and enforced minting limits per wallet to ensure fair distribution.
+Each mint requires a fee, introducing value to the tokens and enabling revenue generation for the project.
+Collected fees are managed by the contract’s **owner**, allowing centralized control for funding development, marketing, or community rewards.
+The contract is deployed on the **Arbitrum** network, ensuring fast, low-cost transactions for both creators and collectors.

 ---